 Legislative changes to VAT 2021

 The current laws and regulations for the e-commerce sector, i.e. online shops, is incredibly complicated for entrepreneurs.
 This is one of the reasons why local governments miss out on VAT revenue.
 In order to improve the current system, the rules for the e-commerce sector will undergo drastic changes.

 New VAT rules for the e-commerce sector as of 2021

 The main changes for e-commerce supplies will take effect as of 1 July 2021.
 Originally this date was scheduled to be 1 January 2021.
 However, due to measures surrounding the corona virus and the practical application thereof, the European Commission proposed postponing implementation by 6 months.
 More time was needed for the preparations.
 This proposal was accepted by the European Union Council of Ministers on 22 July 2020.
 The current regulations will therefore remain in force and will change as of 1 July 2021.

 2021: Changes for e-commerce supplies within the European Union (EU)

 For entrepreneurs with e-commerce supplies of goods within the EU, the following (amongst other things) will change:

 - The current distance selling scheme will change.
-Currently, an entrepreneur who sells goods to consumers in other EU countries is often liable for VAT in the country where the transport of the goods ends.
-This is for example the case if an entrepreneur exceeds a certain turnover threshold (e.g. the Netherlands has a turnover threshold of € 100.000 per year).
+Currently, an entrepreneur who sells goods to consumers in other EU countries is often liable for VAT in the country where the transport of the goods starts.
+This is the case if an entrepreneur does not exceed a certain turnover threshold (e.g. the Netherlands has a turnover threshold of € 100.000 per year).
 As of 1 July 2021 the old turnover threshold will no longer apply and the entrepreneur will in principle incur VAT in the EU country where the transport ends.